skybet/skybet.github.io/_posts/2016-06-10-scripting-veritas-netbackup.md

 Some commands can be simple with a few, single option switches, but some can be very complex with tens of key-value pairs per switch, or with a variable number of key-value pairs depending on how many sub-operations you are configuring within a given object.

-A policy can be as simple as a simple filesystem backup to local storage units with one schedule, or can be very complex with the backup of multiple VMs with a query language, multiple schedules, with multiple Storage Lifecycle Policies (SLP) each performing Auto Image Replication (AIR) to multiple sites, each of which may require import policies to be created on remote NetBackup Domains.
+A policy can be as simple as a simple filesystem backup to local Storage Units (STU) with one schedule, or can be very complex with the backup of multiple VMs with a query language, multiple schedules, with multiple Storage Lifecycle Policies (SLP) each performing Auto Image Replication (AIR) to multiple sites, each of which may require import policies to be created on remote NetBackup Domains.

 Putting all this together in a single one-liner tool with a few custom options requires that many CLI commands need to interact with the output from a previous command and modify their command line switches and options accordingly.